jpkim921/eatery/Readme.md

 ## Todo:
+ - [] Need to create db to help populate the menu
  - [] Add drop down to menu navbar link - to show Breakfast, Lunch, Dinner
  - [] Build out breakfast, lunch, and dinner menus